Michael Isikoff: Career

 A September 23, 2016, Yahoo News article written by Isikoff was cited by federal authorities in a FISA warrant application in order to justify the surveillance of Carter Page, who was alleged to have a connection to Russian authorities during the 2016 presidential campaign.
 This article is also cited in the Nunes memo.
 Nunes claimed that Isikoff's article was wrongly used by the FBI as independent corroboration for the Steele Dossier, when in fact the dossier's author was the article's source.
+The Inspector General later confirmed that the FISA application "incorrectly assess[ed] that Steele did not directly provide information to Yahoo News."

 Isikoff was a creator of the 2017 short film 64 Hours In October: How One Weekend Blew Up The Rules Of American Politics regarding events around October 7–9, 2016 relating to alleged Russian interference in the 2016 United States elections.

 In 2018, Isikoff claimed that Linda Tripp offered to take the infamous blue dress (claimed to have been marked with Bill Clinton's semen as a result of a sexual encounter with Monica Lewinsky) from Lewinsky's closet and hand it over to him.
 Isikoff allegedly refused, saying he didn't want to take possession of stolen property and did not have access to President Bill Clinton's DNA to test the evidence on the dress anyway.

 In a 2021 investigative report for Yahoo!
 News with colleagues, Isikoff uncovered a CIA plot to kidnap Julian Assange from the Ecuadorian embassy in London, though the plan was reportedly never approved.

 In 2024, Isikoff's new book with co-author Daniel Klaidman was released.
 Titled Find Me the Votes, it centered on the efforts to challenge the 2020 United States presidential election results in the state of Georgia.